Growing up, I had a band teacher, Mr. Sampson, who used to say (when I wasn’t listening):

-Associations and societies have many touchpoints beyond publishing.
+Associations, societies and B2B media have many touchpoints related to, but beyond publishing.
 Audiences are interacting with their websites, emails, events, learning modules and more.
 Unfortunately, the systems that manage these touchpoints are each complex in their own way and don’t share information with each other.
 They're bad at listening to one another and this makes it incredibly difficult to get a 360 view of how those audiences are interacting across all systems.

 CDPs Help Big Businesses Listen

 Customer Data Platforms (CDPs) have become popular over the last decade because they listen to everything a user is telling you across your various systems.
 This allows them to paint these 360 pictures about how individuals and groups interact with your organization.
 Tech giants like Facebook use CDP tech (plus a massive team of engineers and data scientists) to decide what shows up in your news feed or what ads or games you might be interested in.